apache/iotdb/docs/UserGuide/Concept/Data Model and Terminology.md

 After a storage group is set, all parent and child layers of the corresponding prefix path are not allowed to be set up again (for example, after `root.ln` is set as the storage group, the root layer and `root.ln.wf01` are not allowed to be set as storage groups).

+The Layer Name of storage group can only consist of characters, numbers and underscores, like `root.storagegroup_1`.

 * Path

 In IoTDB, a path is an expression that conforms to the following constraints: